ElaineNg94/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 **_What metric or metrics are you going to test?_**

 I am going to test the maintenance cost metric.
-This metric can be tested because we have some data for MechaCar and would just need the same data for the competitor’s car.
+This metric can be tested because we have some data for MechaCar, so we would just need the same data for the competitor’s car.

 **_What is the null hypothesis or alternative hypothesis?_**